-Kangana Ranaut sends legal notice to journalists’ associations, tells them to end media boycott
+Kangana Ranaut sends legal notice to press bodies, tells them to rectify their alleged mistakes

 In the notice, dated July 12, the legal firm Siddiquee and Associates claimed neither the Press Club of India nor the guild had any legal standing, authority or discretion to ban Ranaut.
 The firm said the actions of the journalists’ associations were “wrongful, immoral, unethical and illegal”.
 The lawyers alleged PTI reporter Justin Rao, with whom Ranaut had the argument, had indulged in “unprofessional and illegal activities by intentionally violating Norms of Journalistic Conduct and various other provisions of Press Council of India Act, 1978, by openly ridiculing. insulting, annoying, criminally intimidating and defaming” the actor.

 The law firm claimed the Entertainment Journalists’ Guild was an unregistered organisation and did not have any legal status.
-The Press Club of India was established to provide as a meeting point for journalists, it added.
+The Press Club of India was established to be a meeting point for journalists, it added.

 “That you addressees (which can only be recognised through its journalist members) cannot deny the fact that your said members by virtue of being journalists should neither contravene the provisions of the Press council of India Act, 1978, or the ‘Norms of Journalistic Conduct’ nor can you extend any support whether directly or indirectly to such person who are prima facie guilty of professional misconduct coupled with criminal wrong,” read the notice.

-It mentioned the list of norms and guidelines under which each member of both the journalist associations were allegedly guilty of “harassing” Ranaut.
+It mentioned the list of norms and guidelines under which each member of both the journalist associations were allegedly guilty of harassing Ranaut.

 The law firm warned both the associations to rectify their alleged mistakes within 24 hours before Ranaut “is constrained to initiate strict proceedings and other actions including seeking huge compensatory (monetary) damages from you...”.